CloudTestDrive/EventLabs/AppDev/functions/readme.md

 - New version : file **function2_lab.md**

-  New version on the lab, based on Shaun's Oracle Code HOL (original location : github/shaunsmith/functionslab)
+  New version of the lab, based on Shaun's Oracle Code HOL (original location : github/shaunsmith/functionslab)